Zawadi2/Travel-journal-app/README.md

 **Add a Trip**

-You can access the deployed travel journal app <a /">Here (i will a dda a link once is deployed</a>
+You can access the deployed travel journal app <a /">Here (I will a dd a link once is deployed</a>

 **Usege**